Astrian/time-machine-oob/README.md

 Also, you can change the `volumes` section to export your backup image.
 The default volume is mounted to the `./timemachine_backup` directory.

 ## Special Architecture
+If your target machine is in ARM64 architecture, you can use the `arm64-latest` tag.
+Just copy the `docker-compose-sample.yml` file, change the `image` value to `astrian/time-machine-oob:arm64-latest`, and run `docker-compose up -d`.

-If you want to run the container on a machine with a non-AMD64 architecture, you need to compile the container yourself.
+You must compile the container yourself if you want to run the container on a machine with a non-AMD64 and non-ARM64 architecture.
 The `dockerfile` is available in the repository.